globewalldesk/YouMadLibs/readme.md

 ## Programming notes
 All the logic is in JavaScript/jquery, located at public/js/main.js.
-The only thing the server does is deliver the datafiles.
+The only thing the server does is deliver the datafiles and save new madlibs submitted by users.
 Almost all of the HTML is created on the fly by jquery.
 The CSS/JS library is Materialize, which my 11-year-old son introduced me to.

-The code is messy and definitely could use some refactoring.
+The code uses quite a few functions that don't, strictly speaking, need to be functions.
+It does this just for neatness (and future reusability).
+Rather than keeping track of arguments and making the functions self-contained, I've used several global variables (some, like `all_texts`, `newtext`, and `user_msg`, being quite important).